 Nutritional Support for People Who Are Dying or Severely Demented

-Eventually, people who are dying lose their appetite (see Loss of appetite), and people with advanced dementia become unable to eat.
-Family members are often concerned about providing nutrition for these people and may consult a doctor about using tube or intravenous feeding methods (nutritional support).
+Eventually, people who are dying lose their appetite, and people with advanced dementia become unable to eat.
+Family members are often concerned about providing nutrition for these people and may consult a doctor about using tube feeding or intravenous feeding methods (nutritional support).
 Family members are inclined to want to use nutritional support for many reasons.
 For example, food has been associated with love, caring, hospitality, and support in all cultures throughout history.
 Also, family meals may be a social activity that family members are reluctant to give up.